 Lead Status: Attempting (to Connect)

-The first step in qualifying an open lead is to engage the right stakeholder.
+The first step in qualifying an open lead is to engage the right stakeholder (Check out this Resource for Targeting the Right Buyer Personas).
 Your marketing team should be enriching the contact data, for example, by using LinkedIn to review the contact’s position and add relevant information to their contact record or to add colleagues to your company record that you might also need to connect with.
 Enrichment is an important step in the process of qualifying a lead record with meaningful data that helps guide the appropriate sales and marketing strategies.

 Save yourself some time by using your enrichment process to verify that the contact is a good fit.
 If not, disqualify and move on.

 Use connect status to define the stage at which you’ve made 1:1 contact with your target stakeholder.
 Once connected, you are then engaged in a process to qualify the lead and determine whether or not you’ve made contact with someone that has the right authority.

 If your current efforts aren’t delivering the kind of results that you expect, maybe it’s time for a change?
 Take the guesswork out of the equation by starting with your Free Growth Score Assessment to help you measure your capacity for growth.